cjm00n/EvilSln/README.md

 Tested version: 17.7.5 (VS2022 update at 2023.10).

-No Smartscreen warning, No trust need, No futher interaction need.
+No Smartscreen warning, No trust need, No further interaction need.
 But it will not be fixed, because Microsoft consider it's not a vulnerability.

 # Mitigation